Seismic Hues

 Revathy M. Parameswaran

-Why? - Earth's crustal deformation over geologic and historic timescales has moulded the geopolitical and socio-economic construct of the world we live in.
+Why? - Crustal deformation on Earth over geologic and historic timescales has moulded the geopolitical and socio-economic construct of the world we live in.
 Its study facilitates an understanding, and to an extent helps modulate, its present and future effects on our existence and way of life.
-An investigation into this deformation over time also enables us to use Earth as a reference to study planet-like bodies within observable distances.

 Affiliation